Returning

 On Community Networks & Justice

-Julian Casasbuenas G. shares how community networks in rural Colombia are reclaiming the internet as a commons—not a commodity.
+Julian shares how community networks in rural Colombia are reclaiming the internet as a commons—not a commodity.
 Rooted in collective ownership, these networks promote local autonomy, equitable access, and sustainable digital inclusion.

 On Data Justice & Food Sovereignty